Welcome to memoQ termFinder

 Why use memoQ termFinder?

-• It is powered by a high-performance search engine, which means it can find what you’re looking for in an instant.
+It is powered by a high-performance search engine, which means it finds what you need instantly.

-• You can customize the user interface by changing branding colors, logos, and selecting which functional elements should be visible to users.
+You can customize the user interface by changing branding colors, logos, and selecting which functional elements users can see.

 memoQ termFinder was tested and is fully accessible for screen readers - JAWS, NVDA, Microsoft and Mac built-in screen readers.